lastdetective/testgit/readme.txt

 3
 git tracks changes of files.

-Creating a new branch is quick and simple
+Creating a new branch is000 quick and simple

+newfeature修改了